wesleygriffin/shared-5e-journal/README.md

 ## Creating a release

+Before making a release, you will need to create a Github personal access token.

 Once you have made your changes to the journal entries, you can create a release like so:
 ```shell
 $ npm run push-release